 Instead, I took a hiking tour of Plitvice Lakes which is about a three-hour drive from Opǎtija.
 I joined a group of Italian, French, and German tourists and we had a fantastic Croatian guide.

-Plitvice Lakes are halfway between the capital, Zagreb, and the coastal city of Zadar.
-On the winding road (called serpentinas in Croatia) to the lakes we passed by a medieval castle and through a coastal town called Senj.
+Plitvice Lakes are halfway between Zagreb, and the coastal city of Zadar.
+On the winding road (called serpentinas in Croatia) to the lakes we passed a medieval castle and through a coastal town called Senj.
 Hundreds of years ago, Senj was the home of pirates who caused trouble invading the area by sea.

 Plitvice Lakes are one of Europe’s most beautiful natural destinations.
 In 1948 the system of 16 interlinked lakes (12 upper and 4 lower) and the surrounding forest was set aside as a Croatian national park.
 In 1979 UNESCO granted Plitvice Lakes World Heritage status.

 Set in deep woods the lakes cover a total area of 116 square miles and for over five miles they connect via a series of waterfalls.
 The lush hiking trails are mostly wooden steps crossing over the waterfalls and two rivers that flow beneath the lakes.
-It’s an amazing sight – literally hundreds of beautiful waterfalls!
+It’s an amazing sight – literally hundreds of waterfalls!

 “Plitvice Lakes are famous for their unique colors, including azure, green, blue, and gray.
 The area is home to many animals and birds including the brown bear, wolf, lynx, eagle, and owl.”